Houston Baptist University is on a 100-acre campus in the suburban setting of Houston, Texas.

 There are many activities and organizations for Houston Baptist University students to join – including band, chorus, theater groups, a campus newspaper, and more.

-Houston Baptist University also has fraternities and sororities.
+Interested in Greek life?
+Houston Baptist University has fraternities and sororities.

-Houston Baptist University has a thriving Baptist Student Ministry.
-In fact, more students participate in Baptist Student Ministry than any other on-campus activity.
+Houston Baptist University has the Baptist Student Ministry.
+In fact, more students participate in the Baptist Student Ministry than any other on-campus activity.

-Other popular student organizations at Houston Baptist University include Filipino Student Association, Nursing Student Association, American Red Cross at HBU and TriBeta.
+Other popular student organizations at Houston Baptist University include Filipino Student Association, Nursing Student Association, American Red Cross at HBU and Ratio Christi Apologetics Organization.

 Houston Baptist University students' favorite campus traditions are Late Night Breakfast, Homecoming and Welcome Days.

 Most Houston Baptist University students live off campus.
-In 2021, 28% of undergrads at Houston Baptist University lived in some kind of on-campus housing and 72% of students lived off-campus or commuted to Houston Baptist University.
-There are 1,016 spots available in on-campus housing for all 2,733 undergraduates.
-In the 2020-21 school year, 812 students chose to live on-campus.
-On the weekends, about 80% students stay on-campus.
+In 2022, 34% of undergrads at Houston Baptist University lived in some kind of on-campus housing and 66% of students lived off-campus or commuted to Houston Baptist University.
+There are 1,016 spots available in on-campus housing for all 2,780 undergraduates.
+In the 2021-2022 school year, 858 students chose to live in campus housing.
+On the weekends, about 70% students stay on-campus.
 First year students are allowed to park a car on campus.